cisco/ChezScheme/IMPLEMENTATION.md

 (as inserted into machine code via `build-libcall`) with the run-time address of the library function.
 The vector is filled in by loading "library.ss".
-Since some library functions can refer to others, the order is important; the linker encouters the forms of "library.ss" one at a time, and a library entry must be registered before it is referenced.
+Since some library functions can refer to others, the order is important; the linker encounters the forms of "library.ss" one at a time, and a library entry must be registered before it is referenced.